Freda Smith (clergy)

-Mary Alfreda Smith is an American political and LGBT activist, working in the areas of women's and minority rights.
+Mary Alfreda Smith (November 22, 1935 – December 3, 2019) was an American political and LGBT activist, working in the areas of women's and minority rights.
 She worked on the Robert F. Kennedy election campaign in 1968, and helped overturn laws that criminalized homosexual activity in California.
 In 1972, she became the first ordained female minister of the Metropolitan Community Church.

 Early life and education

 Smith was born on November 22, 1935, in Pocatello, Idaho.
 Her parents left Depression-era Oklahoma to settle in Idaho shortly before she was born.
 Mary was adept in math and science in school.
 Her parents, Alfred and Mary, moved the family along with their three children to a remote area, along with Alfred's grandmother who was the Nazarene preacher Lydia Harriet Smith, who had rescued Alfred from a Denver orphanage and raised him in the small churches she served at.
 Freda's early life revolved around the Nazarene Church.
 The area was primarily LDS at the time, with the Smiths being the sole exception.
 Besides minor differences in dogma (dancing, drinking coffee, etc.) both religions were against sin in any form, and for chastity, holiness, and a strong work ethic.

 Freda attended church twice weekly, and home meetings involved hymns, Bible study, and prayer.
 Believers struggled against temptation and despair, and had joyful, optimistic renewals of faith and optimism in the sense of God's presence.
 This influenced Freda early, and she felt a calling to be a preacher, or a poet.

 After the war years and the death of Smith's grandmother, the family began to drift from the Nazarenes.
 Shea left and became a member of the Salvation Army, whose fire and compassion for lost souls stirred her.
 Around this time, she recognized her lesbianism, and struggled against it, leaving Idaho to live with her uncle and aunt in Texas.
-While there, she scoured the library for everything she could find on the subject.
-Everything she read was frightening; homosexuality in the 1950s was universally condemned.
-She prayed, but nothing changed.
-She felt that God did not want to change her, but wanted to use her passion as she was, to help those like her who were struggling.

 Smith left Texas to return to Pocatello to attend Idaho State College, majoring in speech and journalism.
 She was still praying for a cure, and felt a strong calling to preach, gaining practice in public speaking by joining the debate team in college.
 She finally realized she could not change her basic nature.
 Following a witch hunt against homosexuals in Boise in 1955–56, Smith left Idaho to find others like her, and ended up in California where she discovered a gay community.

 Smith entered the California State University at Sacramento, majoring in English and psychology, graduating with a master's degree and became a licensed marriage and family therapist.